William Hurt: 2008–2021: MCU films and television work

 In June 2007, Marvel Studios announced that Hurt would portray General Thaddeus Ross in the 2008 film The Incredible Hulk alongside Edward Norton, Liv Tyler, and Tim Roth.
 Hurt reprised his role in four additional Marvel Cinematic Universe (MCU) films: Captain America: Civil War (2016), Avengers: Infinity War (2018), Avengers: Endgame (2019), and Black Widow (2021).
 Harrison Ford would then take over the role of Ross after Hurt's death in Captain America: Brave New World (2025).
-During this time he acted in Vantage Point and The Yellow Handkerchief (both 2008), and Robin Hood (2010).
+Hurt acted in Vantage Point and The Yellow Handkerchief (both 2008), and Robin Hood (2010).

 In 2009, Hurt became a series regular on the FX series Damages playing a corporate whistleblower opposite Glenn Close and Marcia Gay Harden.
 For his role in the series, he earned a 2009 Primetime Emmy Award nomination for Supporting Actor in a Drama Series.
 In September 2010, Hurt played United States Secretary of the Treasury Henry Paulson in the HBO film Too Big to Fail, an adaptation of Andrew Ross Sorkin's book.
 He also starred as Captain Ahab in the 2011 television adaptation of Herman Melville's novel Moby-Dick.
 Hurt was set to play Gregg Allman in the film Midnight Rider, but he left the production after an on-set accident.
+His later television appearances included the legal drama series Goliath (2016–2021) and the thriller series Condor (2018–2020).

 In 2018, Hurt was cast as the lead in The Coldest Game (2019), but after he was injured in an off-set accident, he was replaced by Bill Pullman.
 In one of his final roles, Hurt played opposite F. Murray Abraham in a standalone episode of Mythic Quest in 2021.
 Hurt had been set to appear in the series Pantheon and films The Fence, Men of Granite, and Edward Enderby before his death in March 2022, though he ultimately only appeared in Pantheon.

 Personal life

 Marriages and relationships

 Hurt was married to actress Mary Beth Hurt from 1971 to 1982, and to Heidi Henderson from 1989 to 1993.
 Hurt had four children: one with Sandra Jennings; two with Henderson; and one with French actress, film director, and screenwriter Sandrine Bonnaire.

 In 1981, while he was still married, Hurt and Sandra Jennings began a relationship in Saratoga Springs, New York.
 Jennings became pregnant in the spring of 1982, which was followed by Hurt's divorce from Mary Beth, after which Hurt and Jennings relocated to South Carolina, a state that recognized non-ceremonial common-law marriages.
 Hurt and Jennings never held a marriage ceremony and later separated.

 Hurt was a private pilot and owner of a Beechcraft Bonanza.
 He was fluent in French and maintained a home outside Paris.

-Hurt and Marlee Matlin had a relationship for two years, which included living together.
+Hurt and Marlee Matlin had a relationship for two years, beginning when Matlin was 19 and Hurt was 35.
+The pair lived together for some time.